 2) The stimulus bill made huge investments in renewable energy.
 There needs to be another round of investment, such as Obama’s proposal to divert oil industry tax breaks into clean energy.

 3) Utility companies will face a grassroots movement pushing them to speed up the transition to modern, clean sources of power.

 The fossil fuel Senate’s failure to vote on a cap-and-trade bill during Obama’s first two years in office was deeply disappointing.
 But, plan B may prove to be even more effective and it won’t involve big giveaways to coal operators.
 Continue reading Shazam!
 Sierra Club and Bloomberg show us the future of the climate change movement

 I enjoyed Kate Sheppard’s article at Mother Jones, “The Right’s Top 5 EPA Conspiracy Theories.”
-It was less enjoyable to remember that I’ve heard several of these conspiracy theories spread by . . . → Read More: Illinois Congressmen, Farm Bureau, Spread EPA Conspiracy Theories
+It was less enjoyable to remember that I’ve heard several of these conspiracy theories spread by Illinois members of Congress and the Farm . . . → Read More: Illinois Congressmen, Farm Bureau, Spread EPA Conspiracy Theories

 I’m concerned that there’s an impostor posing as Congressman John Shimkus in Washington.
 I don’t know how else to explain the dramatic contradiction between what he tells newspapers back in the district and what he actually does when Congress is in session.

 Two articles will illustrate my concern.
 In January, a paper back in his district interviewed Shimkus about his new role as chairman of the subcommittee on Environment and Economy.
 He expresses a concern for defending real science.